Updated August 19, 2021

 Key Areas Your Site is Failing at Accessibility

-In the article at the top about a sued Shopify website, they identify key areas where your site is likely breaking the rules.
+The article above about the Shopify website that got sued for not being accessible identified key areas where your site is likely breaking the rules.
 (All of these are also shown in my own UX and Accessibility article.)
 These faults, listed in no particular order, apply to all website platforms:

 - You use color as the only means to convey a functionality on the site, without a backup like text.
 This means colorblind people will struggle.
 Older visitors can also struggle if the contrast is too low.